 Never heard of an I Bond before?
 You’re not alone.
 They haven’t been popular for the last 20 years, but I’ll explain why they’ve recently become a hot trend.

-However, you should strongly consider holding money in a high-yield savings account since many banks have been raising their rates.
-For example, the UFB Direct Savings account is providing an industry-best rate of 5.25% APY.
+However, you should strongly consider saving money in a high-yield savings account since many banks have been raising their rates.
+For example, the UFB Direct Savings account is providing an excellent rate of 4.01% APY without the time restrictions of I Bonds.

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.